aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Advanced workshops/AI Driving Olympics 2019/readme.md

 * `challenge_eval_submit`: Amazon SageMaker notebook to run evaluation on trained models and iPython notebooks for analyzing the evaluation logs.

-## Prepare submission for AIDO 3 Challenge at NeurIPS'2019
+## Prepare submission for AIDO 3 AWS DeepRacer Challenge at NeurIPS'2019

 To prepare your AIDO 3 submission, run the following notebooks in order: